jjrosado/Lockbox-Reader/README.md

 The main version was designed to use a Oracle database, but can be modified for any database.

-You can contact me for any more details or questions.
+You can contact me for any more details or questions at jjrosado@gmail.com with the subject "Lockbox Reader (not entirely free)".